 Swedish, German and American studies have found that frequent exposure to diesel fumes on the job may result in increased incidence of lung and other cancers.
 One study estimated diesel exhaust exposure increased lung cancer rates by as much as 63%.
 In the United States, reports warn of the potential for class action law suits resulting from on-the-job exposure to diesel fumes.

 Every year in the United States, diesel exhaust contributes to an estimated 60,000 premature deaths and over 125,000 new cancer cases.
 Some researches believe these numbers are underestimated.
 The World Health Organization attributes over 4.6 million annual deaths worldwide to suspended particulate matter, a plentiful constituent of diesel exhaust.
 Japanese researchers isolated a chemical in diesel exhaust known as 3-nitrobenzathrone.
 It is one of the most potent carcinogens discovered to date.
 They concluded there is no safe level of diesel exhaust exposure.

 Noise has disturbing effects on the environment and on community life.
 Diesel buses are known to generate noise that has some 175 to 300 times more 'sound power' than ambient street noise.
 By contrast, passing electric buses are indiscernible above average ambient street noise levels.

 Electric trolleybuses produce no street-level emissions.
-They can help reduce the adverse health affects of transportation emissions and their associated costs.
-With an extensive trolleybus system already in place and 39 trolleybuses sitting in storage, Edmonton has the potential to make much better use of trolleybus technology.
+They can help reduce the adverse health effects of transportation emissions and their associated costs.